SmallSatGasTeam/CubeWorks/README.md

 7. To run the testMainFlightLogic.py file (or any other program) on startup, run `sudo crontab -e` and then add the following line to the end of the file:
 `@reboot sudo runuser pi -c "cd ; ./startup.exe"`.

+### Setting up chronodot
+1. Ensure chronodot is connected to the pi and is powered on.
+2. Edit the file `/etc/modules` and add `rtc-ds1307` to the bottom
+3. Reboot the pi
+4. Edit the file `/etc/rc.local` and add the following lines before the `exit 0` line:
+	- `echo ds1307 0x68 > /sys/class/i2c-adapter/i2c-1/new_device
+	hwclock -s`
+5. The end of the file should look like:
+	- `echo ds1307 0x68 > /sys/class/i2c-adapter/i2c-1/new_device
+	hwclock -s
+	exit0`
+6. Reboot the pi

+### Setting the time on the chronodot
+1. Set the time with the command `sudo date -s "29 AUG 2010 13:00:00"`
+2. Update the chronodot time with the command `sudo hwclock -w`
+3. Note: The pi reads the time from the chronodot on boot and sets its internal clock to match that time.
+If you change the pi time, you have to update the chronodot as well or the updated time will be lost on a boot cycle.

 ### File Structure
 This file structure comprises the major compoments of CubeWorks.